How To Convert Odds

 Knowing how to convert odds to probability and alternative odds formats can be very helpful.
-In fact, if you don't know how to convert betting odds into their respective implied probabilities, you're not helping your chances in the competitive world of sports betting.
+In fact, if you don’t know how to convert betting odds into their respective implied probabilities, you’re not helping your chances in the competitive world of sports betting.
 Understanding the implied probability behind the odds on offer is key to assessing the potential value in a particular betting market.

 And it is just as important when assessing the value that exists with regards to specific odds on a particular outcome.
 If the implied probability is less than your own assessed probability of a particular outcome occurring, that outcome represents a value betting opportunity.

 If, however, you want to learn how to convert odds to probability and how to covert implied probability to various odds formats, please read on.
 This article explains in detail how to convert the three most popular odds formats in the world – decimal, fractional and American – into their implied probabilities and how to convert an implied probability into either of these odds formats.

-1. Understand the odds format by answering the question: Are the odds you want to convert Decimal, Fractional or American?
+- Are the odds Decimal, Fractional or American?